 srv-archive

-2. Create the source and target directories for the sample bind mount.
+2. Create the source directory for the bind-mount example.

 $ sudo touch /srv/source-archive/report-2026.txt